Colophon

 │ │

-│ The constraint is the aesthetic. │
+│ The constraint remains the aesthetic. │

 DIAGNOSTIC: Config loaded from epoch 0.
 All timestamps are suggestions.